Abdelrahmanhassanjsdnjsdp/farting-spoon1/README.md

 # Automatic Prank Spoon

 ##  Project Overview
 The **Automatic Prank Spoon** is a fun and mischievous device designed to surprise anyone trying to eat with it.
-Using an **Arduino UNO**, a **servo motor**, and a **sensor**, the spoon detects when a person grabs it.
+Using an **Arduino UNO**, a **servo motor**, and a ** Ultra sonicsensor**, the spoon detects when a person grabs it.
 Once triggered, the servo motor rotates suddenly, **catapulting the food toward the user’s face**, resulting in a hilarious prank!

 ---